itaylayzer/catan.io/README.md

 ## TODO

--   players trade: animations for all reasons & validations
+-   players trade: animations for all reasons
 -   states: use acordion for height animations